Hes-Siemelink/instacli/README.md

     Print: Hello from Instacli!
     ```

-For new features, I often write the documentation first, then see the test suite fail, and then write the implementation
+You can do 'Spec-driven development' with Instacli.
+For new features, write the documentation first, then run it.
+Since
-for it.
+you haven't implemented anything yet, the test suite will fail.
+Then write the implementation, and once the tests are
+green, you're done!